 "Oh God, what did he do now?"

 "Oh no!
 I just want to call and celebrate what he said in class today.
 It was incredible, and I don't think I've heard a student say something so profound before.
-I thought you should know."
+I thought I should let you know."

-"Please tell _________ that I am proud of him and that I would love to hear this kind of stuff from him more often."
+"Please tell your son that I am proud of him and that I would love to hear this kind of stuff from him more often."

 -A little more silence, and then-

 "Mr Muir...
 I'm not used to these kinds of calls.
 Thank you so much.
-He really is a good kid.
-I'm glad you noticed."
+He really is a smart boy.
+I'm so glad you noticed."

 -Then she cried a little-

 To make that phone call, I had to dedicate 2 minutes of my afternoon.

 That mother needed affirmation that she is a good mother.
 That whatever demons her son is facing, (and I know about some of them, and they are mean), he is still good a boy.
 He is still smart.
 And intuitive.
 And creative.
 And capable of achieving success.